Psychiatric Mental Health Nurse Practitioner Outcomes

 - Incorporate best practice evidence to investigate, promote, and evaluate nursing therapies and pharmacotherapy that support evidence for positive patient care outcomes.

 - Advocate for patients and families to provide cost-effective, culturally competent, ethical, quality care in a variety of health care settings.

 - Model responsibility for continued professional development, integrity, accountability, competence, and credentialing as a family psychiatric mental health nurse practitioner.

-Program Curriculum - 44 Credit Hours
+Program Curriculum for the Master of Science in Nursing - 44 Credit Hours

 - NURS 601 - Roles for Advanced Nursing Practice (1 credit hour)

 - NURS 602 - Evidence Based Practice for Advanced Nursing (4 credit hours)